DermaWand Review: Can Radio Waves Reduce Wrinkles?

 We already established that the scientific community questions whether radiofrequency improves skin quality or reduces wrinkles, so simply adding more power doesn't necessarily equate to improved skin.

-We do not recommend DermaWand Pro because we cannot identify any medical evidence that it's effective for improving skin.
+We do not recommend DermaWand Pro because we cannot identify any clinical evidence that it's effective for improving skin.

 Questionable Clinical Research